 Jo’s writing dwells in journals such as Poetry Ireland Review, Abridged and The Storms, where it was nominated for the Pushcart Prize.
-Their work has been commissioned by the Runoviikko Festival in Finland, broadcasted on Dublin Digital Radio and presented by the Irish Writers Centre.
+Their work has been commissioned by the Runoviikko Festival, presented by the Irish Writers Centre and archived at The Linen Hall, Belfast.

 Showcased by Culture Ireland at Edinburgh Fringe 2025, their self-produced drag poetry show CARPET MUNCHER was shortlisted for the Binge Fringe Queer Performer’s Award and chosen as a Snack Mag Storytelling Top Pick.
 Jo was awarded a place in Island Of Many Voices 2026.